Carryover Cooking

 Tips

-- Braised meats have minimal carryover because they cook in liquid at relatively low temperatures with even heat distribution
+For reverse-seared steaks (low oven then high-heat sear), expect less carryover because the temperature gradient is smaller.
+Braised meats also have minimal carryover since they cook in liquid at relatively low temperatures with even heat distribution.

 Carryover cooking in Fond